Written by Sneha Patwari, Corporate Secretary Lead

 - LLP or LP partners and managers

-- Authorised corporate service providers (CSPs), which are firms licensed to handle filings and compliance on behalf of companies.
+- Authorised corporate service providers (CSPs), the firms licensed to handle filings and compliance on behalf of companies

-- Log in to BizFile+ using Singpass ID tied to one of the above authorised roles.
+- Log in to BizFile using a SingPass ID tied to one of the above authorised roles.

 - Navigate to Buy Information > Information products > Certificate